Analysis of the Blade Element Momentum Theory: The blade element momentum theory

 \subsection{Corrected model}

-To get closer to experimental results, many modifications of the model defined by~\eqref{Eq1},~\eqref{Eq2} and~\eqref{Eq3} have been introduced, see e.g.~\cite[Chapter 7]{Sorensen}.
-Hereafter, we present three important corrections, namely non-zero drag coefficient $C_D$, tip loss correction and a specific treatment of $a$ for cases where its value becomes large.
-The first and the last will modify significantly the analysis developed for the simplified Glauert's model.
+To get closer to experimental results, many modifications of the model (\ref{Eq1},\ref{Eq2},\ref{Eq3}) have been introduced, see e.g.~\cite[Chapter 7]{Sorensen}.
+Hereafter, we present three important corrections, namely non-zero drag coefficient $C_D$, tip loss correction and a specific treatment of large values of $a$.
+The first and the last will modify significantly the analysis developed for the simplified model.